Alza.cz

-Alza.cz a.s. is an e-commerce store operating in the Czech Republic, Slovakia (Alza.sk), and since 2014, in other European Union countries (Alza.de, Alza.at, Alza.hu, Alza.co.uk, Alzashop.com).
-It's one of the largest online consumer electronics retailers in Central Europe with a strong stance in the toys, hobby, media and entertainment, perfume, watches and beauty segments too.
+Alza.cz a.s. is an e-commerce store operating in the Czech Republic, Slovakia (Alza.sk), and since 2014, in other European Union countries (Alza.de, Alza.at, Alza.hu).
+It is one of the largest online consumer electronics retailers in Central Europe with a strong stance in the toys, hobby, media and entertainment, perfume, watches and beauty segments too.
 It operates a chain of brick-and-mortar stores bearing the same name (Alza).
 The company was founded in 1994 under the name Alzasoft.

 As of 2021, the company had 53 stores and 1 800 AlzaBoxes, which are found throughout the Czech Republic, Slovakia, Hungary and Austria.
 Showrooms could be found in Prague, Bratislava and Budapest.
 The company Alza.cz was the largest online shop in the Czech Republic with an annual turnover of over €1,76 billion excluding VAT (45 billion CZK) in 2021.
 At the end of 2021, Alza.cz offered around 700,000 products and completed over 17,9 million purchase orders.

 Alza.cz is owned by a group of investors that control it through the holding company L. S. Investments Limited, which is based in Cyprus.
 The shareholders are unknown.
 The Chief Executive Officer and Board of Directors is the company's founder Aleš Zavoral.
 Alza.cz acts as a Czech joint-stock company with a tax domicile in the Czech Republic.

 History

-In 1994, the company founder Aleš Zavoral acquired his trade license for commercial activity.
+In 1994, the company founder, Aleš Zavoral, acquired his trade license for commercial activity.
 In the spring 1998, the company's first website was created, although it did not yet serve as an e-commerce site.
 In the summer of 1998, Alzasoft rented out a small store on Dělnická street in Prague, Czech Republic.
 In 2000, it moved to a bigger space on Jateční street in Prague.
-That's when its website also became an e-commerce store.
+At that time, its website also became an e-commerce store.
 In August 2002, the store and warehouses were flooded, but this did not jeopardise the company much.

-The join-stock company Alzasoft a.s. emerged on 1 January 2004.
+The joint-stock company Alzasoft a.s. emerged on 1 January 2004.
 It had 35 employees during that time.
 Alzasoft opened a branch in Slovakia (and gradually in Bratislava, Nitra, Trenčín and Trnava).
 The company warehouses located in the Prague Market in Holešovice were also expanded to a total of 1600m².
 In the year 2006, the company went through rebranding and was renamed Alza.cz.
 In 2008, the company created its own company mascot as the main face of most of its advertisements – Alza the Alien also known as Alzák, voiced by Bohdan Tůma.

 In the summer of 2010, Alza opened a new logistics centre in Prague - Horní Počernice.
 In October 2015, Alza launched its Alza Premium club program.
 With an annual fee, Alza Premium members can receive free shipping, music, movies, special delivery services and an extended returns period.